Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Distribution Theory for Dependent Data from the Natural Exponential Family

 \subsection{The Diaconis and Ylvisaker Conjugate Distribution}

 Suppose $Z$ is distributed according to the natural exponential family \citep{diaconis,casellehman}, then

-where $f$ will be used to denote a generic probability density function/probability mass function (pdf/pmf), $Z \in \mathcal{Z}$, $\mathcal{Z}$ is the support of $Z$, $\mathcal{Y}$ is the support of $Y$, $b$ is known, and both $\psi(\cdot)$ and $c(\cdot)$ are known real-valued functions.
+where $f$ will be used to denote a generic probability density function/probability mass function (pdf/pmf), $Z \in \mathcal{Z}$, $\mathcal{Z}$ is the support of $Z$, $\mathcal{Y}$ is the support of $Y$, $b$ is {possibly un}known, and both $\psi(\cdot)$ and $c(\cdot)$ are known real-valued functions.
 The function $b\psi(Y)$ is often called the log partition function \citep{casellehman}.
 It will be useful for us to discuss $\psi(Y)$ and not $b\psi(Y)$; hence, we refer to $\psi(Y)$ as the ``unit log partition function'' because it's coefficient is one and not $b$.
-Let $\mathrm{EF}(Y; \psi)$ denote a shorthand for the pdf in (\ref{EF}).
+Let $\mathrm{EF}(Y; \psi)$ denote a shorthand for the pdf/pmf in (\ref{EF}).
 It follows from \citet{diaconis} that the conjugate prior distribution for $Y$ is given by,

 where $K(\alpha, \kappa)$ is a normalizing constant.
 Let $\mathrm{DY}(\alpha,\kappa; \psi)$ denote a shorthand for the pdf in (\ref{univ_LG}).
 Here ``DY'' stands for ``Diaconis-Ylvisaker,'' and we will refer to $Y$ as either a Diaconis-Ylvisaker random variable or a DY random variable. \citet{diaconis} proved that the pdf in (\ref{univ_LG}) is proper (i.e., yields a probability measure).
 We also call $\alpha$ and $\kappa$ ``DY parameters.''
-For examples of $\psi$, $\mathrm{EF}(Y;\psi)$, and $K(\alpha, \kappa)$ see Table 1.

 Multiplying both sides of (\ref{univ_LG}) by $\mathrm{exp}(tY)$ and integrating, gives the moment generating function

 which exists provided that $(\alpha + t)/\kappa \in \mathcal{Z}$, $\kappa>0$, and the corresponding values of $K(\alpha+t,\kappa)$ and $K(\alpha,\kappa)$ are strictly positive and finite.
 This gives us that the mean and variance of $Y$ is